planetrobbie/terraform-gcp-hashistack/README.md

 ### Terraform Variables

-You need to setup the following required Terraform variables in your workspace, as in this example
+You need to setup the following required Terraform variables in your workspace, for example:

       region: europe-west1
       region_zone: europe-west1-c